aikige/tcp_test_driver.py/README.md

     target.stop()
 ```

-Same procedure can be written as following, in this style connection is established and closed implicitly.
+Same procedure can be written as following, in this style,
+connection is established and closed automatically.
 ```python
 from test_driver import TestTarget, TargetConnectorTCP